barbagroup/JITcode-MechE/README.md

 JITcode-MechE
 =============

-JIT modules to learn computing in a problem-based context within Mechanical Engineering
+Just-in-time modules to learn computing in a problem-based context within Mechanical Engineering.

 ###Notebooks